Russell & Whitehead's "Principia Mathematica"

 When World War I broke out Moseley left his research work at the University of Oxford to volunteer for the Royal Engineers of the British Army.
 He was assigned to the fighting force that invaded the region of Gallipoli, Turkey, in April 1915, as a telecommunications officer.
 During the Battle of Gallipoli on August 10, 1915 Moseley was shot and killed at the age of 27.
 Some prominent authorities have speculated that Moseley would have been deserving of the Nobel Prize in Physics in 1916 — which went unawarded — if he had not died in the service of the British Army.

-The International Exhibition of Modern Art, organized by the Association of American Painters and Sculptors, occured in New York City's 69th Regiment Armory.
-It displayed some 1,250 paintings, sculptures, and decorative works by over 300 avant-garde European and American artists, including Impressionists, Fauvists, and Cubists.
+The International Exhibition of Modern Art, organized by the Association of American Painters and Sculptors, took place in New York City's 69th Regiment Armory from February 17 to March 15, 1913.
+It displayed about 1,250 paintings, sculptures, and decorative works by over 300 avant-garde European and American artists, including Impressionists, Fauvists, and Cubists.
 Known as the Armory Show, this exhibition is credited with introducing "modern art" to the United States.

 "News reports and reviews were filled with accusations of quackery, insanity, immorality, and anarchy, as well as parodies, caricatures, doggerels and mock exhibitions.
 About the modern works, President Theodore Roosevelt declared, 'That's not art!'
 The civil authorities did not, however, close down, or otherwise interfere with, the show.